SpenceKonde/megaTinyCore/megaavr/extras/Errata.md

 will not trigger when the device enters Power-Down or Standby sleep mode.
 **Work Around:** None

 **megaTinyCore note:** We always set LOWLAT mode unless it is explicitly turned off.
-Therefor, **you must disable the ADC prior to entering sleep mode in order to get acceptable power consumption while sleeping**.
+Therefore, **you must disable the ADC prior to entering sleep mode in order to get acceptable power consumption while sleeping**.

 #### Low Latency Mode Must Be Set Before Changing ADC Configuration
 If using the low latency mode in the ADC, the initialization delay does not start for settings configured before the Low Latency (LOWLAT) bit in the Control A (ADCn.CTRLA) register.
 This may result in a conversion starting before the initialization time has ended and give a corrupt result.